martbetz/martbetz.github.io/archive.md

 ---

 <font size="4">
-This page is currently under construction.
+This page is currently under construction — when finished, it will serve as an index for finding your way around (well, fanby that.)
 </font>

 ## Portfolio ##